-122 WOMEN IN EARLY AMERICAN HISTORY
+122\ WOMEN IN EARLY AMERICAN HISTORY

-Covers the social, political, cultural, economic and intellectual development of women in America from pre-contact to 1877.
+Covers the social, political, cultural, economic and intellectual development of women in America from precontact to 1877 in the entire geographic area that is now the United States.
+Women's experiences are placed in the context of the origins of American institutions and ideals.

-123 WOMEN IN MODERN AMERICAN HISTORY
+123\ WOMEN IN MODERN AMERICAN HISTORY

-Covers the social, political, cultural, economic and intellectual development of women in America from 1877 to the present.
+Covers the social, political, cultural, economic and intellectual development of women in America from 1877 to the present in the entire area that is now the United States.
+Women's experiences are examined in the context of evolving American institutions.